MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 1. Open Microsoft Edge or Microsoft Edge for Windows 10 Mobile.
 2. In the upper-right corner of the browser, click **…**.
 3. Click **Settings** in the drop down list, and select **View Advanced Settings**.
-4. Verify the setting **Send Do Not Track requests** is greyed out.
+4. Verify the setting **Send Do Not Track requests** is grayed out.

 <!--/Validation-->
 <!--/Policy-->